JohnBorghi/Supporting_Scientific_Data/SSD_01_introduction.md

 Of course, facilitating the usability (or reusability) of data from human participants merits careful ethical consideration.
 Research data is a resource and, with any resource, there is potential for iniquity and exploitation.

-**Efficiency and team science**
+**Efficiency and Team Science**

 Preventing the loss of data is probably the most immediate benefit of implementing a data management strategy.
-All storage media have a rate of failure (more on backup procedures in ***Module 6: Day to Day Data Management***), but there are many ways to lose data; files can be misplaced, versions can be confused. details can be forgotten.
+All storage media have a rate of failure (more on backup procedures in a future chapter), but there are many ways to lose data; files can be misplaced, versions can be confused. details can be forgotten.
 Such a loss often means that an individual researcher or research team may need to spend time and other resources redoing or reconstructing their work.
 Depending on the circumstance, this might be a substantial or even impossible endeavor.

 Data management also helps the collaborative aspect of scientific research proceed efficiently.
 Scientific research is a process and that process proceeds much more efficiently when everyone involved can find and use the data they need.
 The most common collaboration in a given research effort is an individual researcher with their future self \- the version of themselves that has not opened a particular file in a couple of days (or months or years).
 But the same strategies and practices that will help that individual researcher find and use the data they need also do the same for other members of their research team (labmates, biostatisticians, etc), and the research community more broadly.

-**Research quality**
+**Research Quality**

 Over the last several decades, much has been written about the reproducibility of scientific findings.
 The term has proven somewhat difficult to define, but efforts to address **reproducibility** are generally concerned with establishing the credibility, reliability, and validity of scientific research.
 Addressing the conduct of “good science” is well beyond the scope of this guide and a subject heavily intertwined with politics, ethics, philosophy, and other areas.
 But assessing the “quality” of research \- however that may be defined \- is quite difficult when the data and materials that support a result have not been properly managed.